Personal Finance

 One of the primary benefits of compounding is that it allows you to earn interest on your interest.
 When you reinvest the earnings or interest earned on an investment, it generates more income that can be reinvested.
 This cycle continues, and over time, the growth can be exponential.
 The longer you let your investments compound, the more significant the effect becomes.

 Another benefit of compounding is that it can help you reach your financial goals faster.
 By reinvesting your earnings and allowing your investments to compound, you can accelerate the growth of your portfolio.
-For example, if you started investing $1000 a year ago with a 10% annual return, you would have $1,100 at the end of the first year.
+For example, if you started investing $1,000 a year ago with a 10% annual return, you would have $1,100 at the end of the first year.
 However, if you reinvested that $100, you would have $1,210 at the end of the second year.
 Over time, this can add up significantly and help you achieve your financial goals more quickly.
+The CFPB offers a helpful savings planning tool that lets you visualize this growth in the context of your own goals.

 Compounding can also help offset the effects of inflation.
-Inflation can erode the value of your money over time, but by reinvesting your earnings and allowing your investments to compound, you can help counteract this effect.
-Over the long term, the compounding effect can help you maintain the purchasing power of your investments.
+Inflation has historically averaged around 3% per year in the United States, according to Bureau of Labor Statistics CPI data, which means the purchasing power of uninvested cash erodes steadily over time.
+By reinvesting your earnings and allowing your investments to compound, you can help counteract this effect.
+Over the long term, the compounding effect can help you maintain and grow the real purchasing power of your investments.

 How to Harness the Power of Compounding